robotics-in-concert/rocon_tutorials/concert_tutorials/multinav_concert/README.md

 rocon_multirobot_experimental
 =============================

-Multi robot visualization and navigation testing repo
+Multi robot visualization and navigation testing repo.
+Disabled with a CATKIN_IGNORE for now since all the rosinstallers are broken and this should(?) perhaps be better placed on its own because of the huge dependency hit.

 * Works in Hydro!!!